istio/istio.io/content/en/blog/2020/mosn-proxy/index.md

 ### What are the drawbacks of MOSN

-- Because MOSN is written in GoLang, it doesn't have as good performance as Istio default proxy, but the performance is acceptable and usable in the service mesh scenario.
+- Because MOSN is written in Go, it doesn't have as good performance as Istio default proxy, but the performance is acceptable and usable in the service mesh scenario.
 - Compared with Istio default proxy, some features are not fully supported, such as WASM, HTTP3, Lua, etc.  However, these are all in the [roadmap](https://docs.google.com/document/d/12lgyCW-GmlErr_ihvAO7tMmRe87i70bv2xqe4h2LUz4/edit?usp=sharing) of MOSN, and the goal is to be fully compatible with Istio.

 ## MOSN with Istio